-Actors will wear dark outfits in solidarity to sexual misconduct victims
+Actors will wear black outfits in solidarity to sexual misconduct victims

 A few hours away from the Golden Globes, actresses have turned the usual attention to their outfits to their favours, making a statement from the hottest red carpet of the beginning of 2018.

 Women have been asked to wear black at the first big event of the upcoming award season.
 This initiative is part of the Time’s Up movement, a project created by 330 women of the entertainment industry in the wake of the Harvey Weinstein scandal.
 Those prominent women will champion others all over the world and provide less privileged victims of sexual assault and abuse with legal support through a $14 million (more than £10 million) legal defence fund.

 And, as the right accessory will bring out a total black outfit, actress Reese Witherspoon asked costume designer Arianne Phillips to create a pin to go with their gowns.
 That’s how the Time’s Up minimalist pin was born, designed by Phillips and jewellery designer Michael Schmidt.

 Similarly to other statements at award ceremonies, the decision to wear black was initially frowned upon as non-beneficial to the #MeToo movement.

 One might ask how incredibly privileged people wearing incredibly expensive black outfits at an equally incredibly expensive ceremony will help victims.

 Moreover, those going all black are still participating in the celebration of that same industry that has proved to be corrupted and sexist.
 It seems unlikely that a piece of fabric, no matter how beautifully crafted, might actually say something relevant about how to smash the patriarchy.
 But again, none of the ‘wild feminist’ shirts appears to do so either.